All around Montréal

 Jean-Talon Market is always a great place to start.
 You’ll find everything you can think of, from fruits and vegetables to third-wave coffee spots – but save some room to discover the tasty gems all along the little streets nearby.
 Stop by the Alati Caserta pastry shop for fresh cannoli and San Gennaro for a real Roman pizza.

-As you continue towards Villeray, make a little detour to the famous Quincaillerie Dante before diving into 100% local products at Arloca.
-Chocolate lovers will be in heaven at État de choc fine chocolate makers – the perfect boost to whet your appetite for the sublime panzerotti and salads at the newly opened Knuckles.
+Before heading into Villeray, make a little detour to the famous Quincaillerie Dante before diving into 100% local products at Arloca.
+Chocolate lovers will be in heaven at État de choc fine chocolate makers — the perfect boost to whet your appetite for the sublime panzerotti and salads at Knuckles.
 If you want to stock up on fresh bread and pastries, La Boulangerie Jarry is an absolute must.
 For a little something to warm your heart and comfort your soul, take home a delicious meal from La Belle Tonki.

 Fresh air activities in Parc Jean-Drapeau